Mighty683/straz-pozarna/README.md

 then:
 serve -s build

-Application should be avalaible on `http://localhost:8080`
+Application should be available on `http://localhost:8080`